kasparsbatrags/degra/native/freight/components/CompanySearch.md

 ## Testing

-Unit tests for the CompanySearch component are available in the `__tests__` directory.
+Unit tests for the CompanySearchMigrated component are available in the `__tests__` directory.
 These tests verify the component's functionality, including rendering, user interactions, and API integration.

 ## Improvements Over Previous Version